 In winter we find a mild temperature, warm, while in summer there is Heat with a capital “H”!
 If you decide to go to Chongqing in this season, bring along lots and lots of changes of clothes, because the weather, together with the spicy food, will make you sweat more than you ever have in your life.
 Chongqing is known by many names: one of these is “the City of Fog”.

-Not many know that in the past it was chosen as strategic base for avoiding air attacks thanks to the fog coverage that it guaranteed (in that time, Chongqing was known as “the White City”).
+Not many know that in the past it was chosen as a strategic base for avoiding air attacks thanks to the fog coverage that is guaranteed (in that time, Chongqing was known as “the White City”).
 In fact, Chongqing rivals London when it comes to fog!

 Many buildings in Chongqing have entrances on different floors, not just the ground floor.
 Besides this, Chongqing also has another peculiarity: there’s a metro line that goes right through the buildings (click on the link to watch the video)!